Penguin Highway: Plot

 After school, Hamamoto and Uchida go to find the forest blocked off.
 Entering despite the warnings, they find Hamamoto's father conducting research, with Suzuki revealing the sphere's location.
 A huge storm brews as the sphere grows in size.
 The next day, it is revealed that the sphere has expanded to a dangerous extent, leading to the disappearance of Hamamoto's father.
 The school holds a lockdown, and Aoyama escapes to meet up with the Lady.

 Aoyama solves the mystery.
 The sea is the energy source for both the penguins and the Lady, but the penguins try to destroy it.
 The sea displaces space and distorts time.
 Aoyama believes the sea is a hole, a place where the world is torn.
 The penguins are trying to destroy it in an attempt to repair the world.
 However, making too many penguins causes the Lady to fall ill.
-In response, she produces the creature, known as the Jaberwock.
+In response, she produces the creature, known as the Jabberwock.
 These attack the penguins, which makes the sphere larger and result in her improved health.

 Aoyama and the Lady walk toward the forest, generating a mob of penguins.
 They blast their way into the sphere and land into the apocalyptic future.
 Aoyama and the Lady rescue Hamamoto's father and the other researchers.
 The penguins fly up and pop the sphere, causing water to rush out into the real world.

 Aoyama and the Lady return to the cafe to talk, while the mob of penguins slowly disappear.
 When the last penguin disappears, she hugs Aoyama and leaves the cafe.
 Outside of the window, she disappears.
 He resolves not to cry, believing he will see her again and will tell her that he loved her.
-One day, Aoyama spots a cat playing outside of the cafe in the spot the Lady disappeared from.
-He approaches the spot and finds the toy spaceship that the sphere swallowed.